FabNetworks/demodocs/README.md

 ## Fabnet Demo Documentation

-This repo builds gitbooks documentation of the networks on FabNetworks.org.
+This repo builds the gitbooks documentation for the networks on FabNetworks.org.

 ## Build instructions